EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 ..
 IMPORTANT::
     The parameters on the configuration page constitute all variables needed to synchronize a set of resources.
     Variables are validated and, if valid, saved automatically.
 Multiple sets of parameters can be saved as named :term:`configuration`\ s.
-See :ref:`application-menus-file-label` for details.
+See :ref:`application-menus-file-label` on how to save, load and delete configurations.

     Variables on the configuration page are best set with the help of a technically skilled person.
 Once variables are set and tested to be correct, they can be reused over future synchronization runs.